When to use a Progressive Web App (PWA)

 To follow Apple’s progress in adopting PWA technologies, I recommend you read Maximiliano Firtman’s blogs, which are thorough and insightful.

-Where things stand today is that PWAs can broadly present the feel of a native app, but can’t fully replace one.
+Where things stand today is that PWAs can effectively present the feel of a native app, but can’t fully replace one in all use case.

 In spite of the gaps, PWAs are still very popular because, in many ways, they are better than native apps.